 All staff will be adequately trained.
-Workplace Health and Safety and Chain of Responsibility procedures will be documented as required by relevant legislation.
+Workplace Health and Safety and Chain of Responsibility procedures will be documented and complied with as required by relevant legislation.

 Services offered at the storage facility will be documented and, where relevant, documentation will be publicly available that lists a range of commercial services including but not limited to: